Isolating Recurring Execution-Dependent Abnormal Patterns on NISQ Quantum Devices: Background

-Consider a 3-qubit Grover search circuit with one ancilla, compiled to physical qubits 97, 106, 107, and 108 on IBM's \texttt{ibm\_fez} at Qiskit optimization level~3.
-Qubit~107 couples to all three others.
-The compiled circuit contains 151 native-gate operations (58~\texttt{rz}, 63~\texttt{sx}, 2~\texttt{x}, 28~\texttt{cz}) plus 3 measurements.
+\textbf{Circuit exposes abnormal hardware noise.} Consider a 3-qubit Grover search circuit with one ancilla, compiled to physical qubits 97, 106, 107, and 108 on \texttt{ibm\_fez} at optimization level~3.
+The compiled circuit contains 151 native-gate operations (58~\texttt{rz}, 63~\texttt{sx}, 2~\texttt{x}, 28~\texttt{cz}) plus measurements.
+We found some compiled circuits exhibit up to 24\% higher noise compared to their semantic-equivalent variants when running on hardware backends.

-We compile this circuit multiple times and produce 50 semantically equivalent variants.
-The Qiskit noise simulator that leverages noise model predicts nearly identical error for all of them.
-This is expected: all variants use the same physical qubits and the same gate types, so the per-gate noise model produces the same prediction.

-On hardware, however, the variants diverge.
-Some match the noise model's prediction closely, while others show up to 24\% more hardware error than the model expects.
-This gap persists across repeated executions in the same calibration window.
-The noise model cannot explain it.